xsolla/paystation-embed/README.md

 ```
 #### Going to the payment

-To open PayStation you can use .open() method or set "data-xpaystation-widget-open" attribute to HTML-element associated with the beginning of the payment, e.g. Payment button.
+To open Pay Station you can use .open() method or set "data-xpaystation-widget-open" attribute to HTML-element associated with the beginning of the payment, e.g. Payment button.

 JavaScript call:
 ``` javascript